drltc/docblock/block.md

 TODO:  How is a missing block handled?

-Genesis block
+Genesis state
 -------------

-The first block in the blockchain is called the **genesis block**.
-The genesis block is specified as `genesis.json`; the contents of this block are hardcoded in the client.
-(TODO:  Where, and how is the file generated?)
+In traditional cryptocoins such as Bitcoin, the first block in the blockchain is called the **genesis block**.
+In BitShares X, the initial contents of the global database are specified in `genesis.json` which is copied directly into the client executable by build scripts.
+Some people refer to the `genesis.json` data as the "genesis block" of a BitShares Toolkit blockchain.
+However, for the purposes of this spec, the term
+**genesis state** is preferred.

+(TODO:  Where, and how is `genesis.json` generated?)

 To comply with the license agreement, the `genesis.json` for coins derived from the BitShares Toolkit code MUST have at least 10% of its genesis block reserved for proportional allocations for PTS and AGS holders.

 TODO:  Link to license restriction.

-TODO:  What kinds of transactions are included in genesis block?

 Signatures
 ----------